bulgantamiri/fibostackclient/doc/source/contributor/developing.rst

     $ pip install tox

-To run the full suite of tests maintained within OpenStackClient.
+To run the full suite of tests maintained within fibostackClient.

 .. code-block:: bash